Avaiga/guiext-template/README.md

 Once the environment variable "TAIPY_GUI_DIR" is set, here are the steps to setup the build:

-- Change your directory to where the frontend code is located:<br/>
+- Change your directory to where the front-end code is located:<br/>
-  `cd taipy_gui_ext_library/frontend`
+  `cd taipy_gui_ext_library/front-end`
 - Install the packages that your library depends on:<br/>
   `npm install`<br/>
   This will run a JavaScript script that installs the Taipy GUI Extension API library.

-The 'frontend' directory will have an additional subdirectory called 'node_modules' where all dependent libraries are copied.
+The 'front-end' directory will have an additional subdirectory called 'node_modules' where all dependent libraries are copied.

 ### Building the JavaScript bundle

-To build the JavaScript bundle that holds the code for the frontend part of the extension library, you must still be in the 'frontend' directory and run:
+To build the JavaScript bundle that holds the code for the front-end part of the extension library, you must still be in the 'front-end' directory and run:
 `npm run build`

 Note that you can use `npm run build:dev` to keep debugging information to spot and fix potential problems in your TypeScript code.

-An additional directory called 'dist' is created in the 'frontend' directory, where your JavaScript bundle was created.
+An additional directory called 'dist' is created in the 'front-end' directory, where your JavaScript bundle was created.

 ### Testing the extension library